ak-mustafa/bash-course-content/README.md

 - **47-Advanced-Scheduling**: Advanced scheduling tasks.
 - **48-Advanced-Networking**: Configuring interfaces and monitoring traffic.
 - **49-Advanced-Disk-Management**: Managing partitions and monitoring disk health.
-- **50-Final-Project**: A comprehensive project to apply all learned concepts.

 ## How to Use